 To prevent the burn notice from happening, always add water to the bottom of your insert (see tip #1), and then “layer” the ingredients inside the Instant Pot insert.

-Get an extra Instant Pot Insert as a backup.
+P.S.
+Having an extra Instant Pot Insert as a backup is soooo helpful.

 TIP 5: INSTANT POT ACCESSORIES LET YOU DO MORE.